 Need feedback data in a hurry?
 Looking for insights from a hard-to-reach population?
 Or perhaps you want to conduct a customer feedback program over the long term, using answers from the same people (or types of people) each time.

 Your operational data can give you clues for understanding customer feedback – both the responses customers give you and the actual actions they take.
 If, for example, your NPS score is high when collecting feedback but you see no recommendations taking place and your customer base isn’t growing, there is a disconnect between what your customers are saying and what they are doing.
-Unsolicited feedback can be helpful for pinpointing this type of gap.
+Unsolicited feedback can help pinpoint this type of gap.

 When to collect customer feedback